Who is Alex Azar, Trump's new health secretary?

 In a 55-43 vote that was largely along party lines, the Senate confirmed Alex Azar on Wednesday as the new secretary of the Department of Health and Human Services (HHS).

-The news comes after Tom Price, the department’s former secretary, resigned in September 2017 after he was criticized for using private charter planes for official travel.
+The news came after Tom Price, the department’s former secretary, resigned in September 2017 after he was criticized for using private charter planes for official travel.

 In light of Azar’s Senate confirmation, here’s what you need to know.